yoonholee/reinforcement-learning-papers/hierarchical_reinforcement_learning.md

   - Derives and proves convergence of option Q-learning
   - Shows an environment where predefined options considerably shortens learning

-### Learning Macro-Actions in Reinforcement learning [[NIPS 1998]](https://papers.nips.cc/paper/1586-learning-macro-actions-in-reinforcement-learning.pdf)
+### Learning Macro-Actions in Reinforcement Learning [[NIPS 1998]](https://papers.nips.cc/paper/1586-learning-macro-actions-in-reinforcement-learning.pdf)
   - Jette Randløv
   - Lets previous action influence the choice of action
   - Defines modified Q-value which is a linear combination of Q(s_t, a_t) and Q(a_t-1, a_t)